Chart Color Schemes

 Millswood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Millswood, as per the latest Census evaluation, 89.6% of dwellings were houses, with the remaining 10.4% being semi-detached, apartments, or other types.
-This contrasts with Adelaide metro's 59.2% houses and 40.9% other dwellings.
-Home ownership in Millswood stood at 50.8%, with mortgaged dwellings at 35.3% and rented ones at 14.0%.
-The median monthly mortgage repayment was $2,253, higher than Adelaide metro's average of $2,167.
+The dwelling structure in Millswood, as per the latest Census, consisted of 89.6% houses and 10.4% other dwellings (semi-detached, apartments, 'other' dwellings).
+In comparison, Adelaide metro had 59.2% houses and 40.9% other dwellings.
+Home ownership in Millswood was at 50.8%, with mortgaged dwellings at 35.3% and rented dwellings at 14.0%.
+The median monthly mortgage repayment in Millswood was $2,253, higher than Adelaide metro's average of $2,167.
 The median weekly rent in Millswood was $420, compared to Adelaide metro's $350.
 Nationally, Millswood's mortgage repayments were significantly higher at $2,253 versus the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing